Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Conclusions Future Work

 \subsection{When Worse Can Also Mean Better}

-As with facula spectra, for which the challenge of fitting them is also a unexpected benefit, the challenge of constraining photospheric heterogeneity in cooler stars may be lessened by that same heterogeneity.
-In \autoref{sec:corrections} we found that the correction derived from the direct retrieval of the K0 \texttt{case 3l} spectrum actually increased the bias in the transmission spectrum, owing to incorrect inferences derived from the out-of-transit stellar spectrum.
-Ultimately, these incorrect inferences deriving from high-SNR spectra simulated and fitted with the same spectral grid highlight the challenge of deriving constraints in this temperature regime. \autoref{fig:temp_variations} shows the sensitivity of stellar spectra to temperature variations over ranges covering the components of our K0 and M6 cases.
+As with facula spectra, for which the challenge of fitting them is also an unexpected benefit, the challenge of constraining photospheric heterogeneity in cooler stars may be lessened by that same heterogeneity.
+In \autoref{sec:corrections} we found that\R{, before applying an achromatic offset, the corrections} derived from the direct \R{retrievals} of the K0 \texttt{case 3l} \R{and, to a lesser extent, M6 \texttt{case 3h} spectra} actually increased the bias in the transmission \R{spectra (\autoref{fig:bias_reduction})}, due to \R{multimodal posterior distributions} derived from the out-of-transit stellar \R{spectra}.
+Ultimately, these incorrect inferences, deriving from high-S/N spectra simulated and fitted with the same spectral grid, highlight the challenge of deriving constraints in this temperature regime. \autoref{fig:temp_variations} shows the sensitivity of stellar spectra to temperature variations over ranges covering the components of our K0 and M6 cases.
 It highlights that the sensitivity of the spectra relevant to a K0 and its photospheric components is smaller than for the M6 case (\autoref{fig:temp_sensitivity}), which relates to the expectation of a lower level of stellar contamination.
-Yet, the strength of temperature-sensitive features in the spectra actually support the detection and characterization of these heterogeneities, and thus the correction of stellar contamination.
-Thus, we note that the lack of significant differentiation in the K0 models can also lead to biased inferences when a particular noise realization permits another nearby, nearly blackbody model to fit the data, though working at higher resolving power with other \JWST{} observational modes (e.g., NIRSpec/G395H, NIRISS SOSS) will likely help here.
+However, the \R{strengths} of temperature-sensitive features in the spectra actually support the detection and characterization of these heterogeneities, and thus the correction of stellar contamination.
+Thus, we note that the lack of significant differentiation in the K0 models can also lead to biased inferences when a particular noise realization permits another nearby, nearly blackbody model to fit the data, though working at higher resolving power with other \JWST{} observational modes (e.g., NIRSpec/G395H, NIRISS SOSS) \R{may} help here \R{and is the topic of a future study}.